 I believe that some of the pain and discomfort that we experience in life stems from persistent and erroneous beliefs.
 Often we hold on to those beliefs even in the absence of proof or evidence that the beliefs are true.
 I am a firm believer that if we can replace those self-defeating beliefs with healthy patterns of thinking and healthy expectations, we are one step closer to greater living.

 Grief is one thing we all have in common.
 Yet, our grief journeys are as personal and unique as a thumbprint, no two are the same.
 Grief can sometimes make us feel like we are walking alone.
 At GLCC I walk beside you in your grief, at your pace, for as long as it takes.
 Step by step, and one day at a time, you can find your way to greater living, again.

 Counseling at GLCC is active and collaborative.
 The work in which clients engage occurs in and out of the counseling session.
 I incorporate a variety of methods into my work with clients.
 It is not uncommon for me to assign homework, or to use books, music, or even television shows to help clients gain new insight.

-The first two counseling sessions last 60 minutes.
-Thereafter, counseling sessions last 45 to 55 minutes.
-The first few sessions are spent getting to know each other and gathering information as part of the initial intake and clinical assessment.
+Most sessions last 55-60 minutes.
+The first few counseling sessions are spent getting to know each other and gathering information as part of the initial intake and clinical assessment.